kailash-manasarovar/statement/docs/timeline/2025/march.md

 - It's the mind/brain's (a very smart organ) self-protective denial mechanism for continued survival, and Jesus.
 - The stress of knowing that the most outrageous crimes are being committed against innocent people, including children and babies, and no-one who could do something about it cares, is enormous.
 - The fact that it has been going on so long, so egregiously, and no-one cares did almost break me, but a little gallows-humor has been helpful now and then.
+- And that is why I'm thinking about this police statement in novel form, maybe someone might actually read it!
 - It has felt to me like the world is going to rape-porn hell, and everyone is making absolutely sure that nothing could possibly stop that happening; no women and children survivors, thus no survivors.
-- No-one is paying any attention to what I'm saying, all my attempts to get help are ignored, everything that has happened to me and other students at the conservatory where it's business as usual... it's just incredible.
+- No-one is paying any attention to what I'm saying, all my attempts to get help are ignored, everything that has happened to me and other students at the conservatory is business as usual... it's just incredible.
 - I know that Jesus is shouldering most of the stress and I rely on his strength.
 - Without him, I wouldn't have made it.
 - So what else can I do but stay cheerful, keep praying, and trust God.